The Strange Death of Europe

 The Strange Death of Europe: Immigration, Identity, Islam is a 2017 book by the British journalist and political commentator Douglas Murray.
 It was published in the United Kingdom in May 2017, and in June 2017 in the United States.

 The book's title was inspired by George Dangerfield's classic of political history The Strange Death of Liberal England, published in 1935.

 Thesis

 Murray contends that European civilization as it has historically existed will not survive.
-He explores two factors in explaining this: The first is the combination of mass migration of new peoples into Europe together with its low birth rates; the second is what Murray describes as "the fact that… at the same time Europe lost faith in its beliefs, traditions, and legitimacy".
+He explores several factors in explaining this: The main is the ongoing demographic shift caused by combination of mass immigration of new peoples with high birth rates, European low birth rates, and the resilience of Muslim peoples to integration.
+European politicians are too weak to halt the shift.
+At "the same time Europe lost faith in its beliefs, traditions, and legitimacy," and became overwhelmed by the sense of self-hatred, compassion, and historical guilt.